 I can admire him as a crusader who brought change to corporate obstinance and has benefited consumers immensely; he is smart and unafraid.
 However, that being said, he can be his own worst enemy.
 As a champion of environmental protection no one in modern history has perhaps done more to impede the progress of environmental standards that he did by drawing enough votes away from Al Gore in 2000 to make it possible for George Bush to steal the election.

 As a result, instead of having a President who might have been the greatest supporter of environmental initiatives in history…we got the worst.
 Nader does not care who or what he tears down if they walk along a different path, even if their destination is the same, and his nihilistic journey often creates more obstacles than solutions.
 That being said, on top of that being said…I agreed with some of his points regarding Obama.

 I, too, get rankled when the President bends too far to appease the right; he appears too political and not progressive enough to me.

-I understand the President’s (or his advisor’s) position to do so because the opposition has been so fierce with everything he does, and it stands to reason that he should try and make peace on some levels, (he will, after all, need some of their votes).
+I understand the President’s position to do so because the opposition has been so fierce with everything he does, and it stands to reason that he should try and make peace on some levels, (he will, after all, need some of their votes).
 I also understand, with an opposing majority in the House, that many initiatives are stalled (Finance Reform), but I still don’t have to like the “political” posturing.